csiro-data-school/python/_episodes/09-lists.md

 ~~~
 {: .output}

-## The empty list contains no values.
+## The empty list contains no values

 *   Use `[]` on its own to represent a list that doesn't contain any values.
     *   "The zero of lists."
 *   Helpful as a starting point for collecting values
     (which we will see in future chapters).

-## Lists may contain values of different types.
+## Lists may contain values of different types

 *   A single list may contain numbers, strings, and anything else.